near/NEPs/specs/Proposals/0031-near-shell.md

   …
   "alwaysRunMigrations": true,
   "project-only": {
-    "lastShellVersion": "0.19.1"
+    "lastCLIVersion": "0.19.1"
   }
 }
 ```

 As defined later, there is a command `near settings set-default` which copies the current project's settings into the home directory.
 Keys inside the `project-only` object will not be moved.

 If a new project is created and has no project-level settings file yet, and the home directory has a settings file, the home directory's file will be used as the template.
-Otherwise, a project-level settings file will be created and populated based on the user prompts given during regular usage of `near-shell`.
+Otherwise, a project-level settings file will be created and populated based on the user prompts given during regular usage of NEAR CLI.

 #### 2. Configuration